Section A: Begin here...

 - some ftp apps won't automatically do recursive uploads.

-- You can skip this for now, the only consequence is that your
+- You can skip this entire section for now, the only consequence

-"console" screen at the web server will be messed up.
-We can fix
+is that your "console" screen at the web server won't be as

 Now go to Console Problems to